TMKCodes/Hoobot/README.md

-# Binance Trading Bot
+# Hoobot

-This repository contains a Binance trading bot designed for cryptocurrency trading.
+This repository contains a Hoobot designed for cryptocurrency trading.
 The bot allows you to automate trading strategies and execute trades on the Binance exchange.